 Having my house in order means that I do not leave my relationships and belongings too needy.

-So if the car or house are breaking down, I need to get them fixed.
-And of course, if there are pressing issues with my wife that is causing relationship strain, that needs attention ASAP,
+If the car or house are breaking down, I need to get them fixed.
+And of course, if there are pressing issues with my wife that is causing relationship strain, that needs attention ASAP.

-To be day dreaming about a bunch of new life experiences while my foundation is in shambles, now that is just plain silly.
+To be daydreaming about a bunch of new life experiences while my foundation is in shambles, that is just plain silly.
 It is also a clear sign of DENIAL.

-I doubt I am the only one here that lets there priorities get out of whack.
-Lets see if you can relate with this list.
+I doubt I am the only one here that lets their priorities get out of whack.
+Let’s see if you can relate with this list.
 If you can then you may be a little guilty as well!